andlo/mycroft-skills-list-gitbook/skills/homeassistant-skill.deevrek.md

 ---
-description: Add a block to your ~/.mycroft/mycroft.conf file like this:
+description: Add a block to your .mycroftmycroft.conf file like this:
 ---

 ### _homeassistant-skill.deevrek_
 ## Description:
-Add a block to your ~/.mycroft/mycroft.conf file like this:
+Add a block to your .mycroftmycroft.conf file like this:
 "HomeAssistantSkill": {
 "host": "hass.mylan.net",
 "password": "mysupersecrethasspass",